USPS Form 1583 is a federally required authorization that allows U.S. Global Mail to legally receive and open mail on your behalf.

 Form 1583 for family members

-You, your spouse, and your minor children can be on the same form 1583.
+You, and your minor children can be on the same form 1583.
+Per new USPS regulations, each adult, including a spouse needs a separate Form 1583.

 Only 1 form of ID is required for minors.